asmita-bhardwaj/cse15l-lab-reports/lab3.md

 	(It also became a tourist attraction, much to Walpole’s chagrin.)
 Architects and their clients now saw medieval buildings as sources of inspiration, just as they had once looked to ancient Greece and Rome.
 The Gothic style became an established alternative for building country houses, and pointed arches appeared in décor and furniture.
 Gothic was “in” again.

+The second example above shows us how the command line argument `grep -c string directory` can be used to produce the line number as well as line for each file that contains the string in the whole directory.

 ## `-r`